-Mr. Bredeson is a member of several construction industry organizations, including the Professional Liability Underwriting Society (PLUS) and the American Society of Civil Engineers (ASCE), and he writes and is published on a variety of legal topics.
+Mr. Bredeson is a member of legal and construction industry organizations, including Riverside County Bar Association the American Society of Civil Engineers, and he writes and is published on a variety of legal topics.

 Mr. Bredeson obtained his Bachelor of Arts in English Literature from Carthage College and went on to graduate from Dale E. Fowler School of Law (Chapman University) in Orange, California with his Juris Doctor in 2005, where he received an Emphasis Certificate in Environmental, Land Use, and Real Estate Law.